ombori/grid-docs/session-manager/README.md

 # Grid Session Manager

 Grid Session Manager is there for you to manage sessions, identify users, and tie different sessions of the same user together.
 Furthermore you can use it to manage spaces.
-A space within the session manager is a group of physical devices that share the same state.
+A space within the session manager is a group of physical devices and virtual entities that share the same state.

 You could, for example, group all devices within a single store together as a space, and then track the activities of all users within that space.
 This is incredibly useful to understand what is happening within a space.